 - You could even say something like “Would it be OK if I came back to this question later?
-I might do better with a little bit of thinking time on this one.”
+I have more to say but it’s just not coming to me at the moment.”

 When asked a whole bunch of questions about yourself, it’s easy to get a bit too engrossed in the topic.
 The interview process can raise issues that are sensitive to you and / or which you haven’t fully resolved.
 As a result, you may find yourself giving away too much personal information or providing answers that are difficult for the interviewers to interpret.

 In general, it is best to avoid being overly introspective or self-absorbed during a job interview.
 Instead, try to focus on demonstrating your skills and qualifications and showing how you can contribute to the employer’s success.
 Save yourself from any embarrassment by keeping the interview light.

 A possible solution, and this can be applied to writing your resume as well, is to detach — imagine your are talking about someone else.
 Depersonalise and just give them a palatable response each time.
 Instead of saying something like “I left that job because I felt I was being disrespected and underutilised”, you could say “I generally enjoyed the work but felt I was ready to take on bigger and different challenges.”

 Even while waiting to be interviewed, any member of the panel could be checking you out online.
 Possible issues that could come up are unflattering or embarrassing photos, stupid online comments and weak social profiles.
 What may be worse than the actual information gleaned is that presenting a poor image publicly makes you look naive.